awsdocs/aws-app-mesh-user-guide/doc_source/troubleshooting-security.md

 + For the Envoy proxy performing TLS termination we want to rule out any misconfiguration:
     + Follow the steps provided above in the [Unable to connect to a backend virtual service with a TLS client policy](#ts-security-tls-client-policy) guide above.
 + For the load balancer, we need to look at the configuration of the `TargetGroup`:
-    + Ensure the `TargetGroup`'s port matches the Virtual Node’s defined listener port.
+    + Ensure the `TargetGroup`'s port matches the mesh endpoint’s defined listener port.
     + For Application Load Balancers that are originating TLS connections over HTTP to your service:
         + Make sure the `TargetGroup` protocol is set to `HTTPS`.
         + If health checks are being utilized, ensure `HealthCheckProtocol` is set to `HTTPS` as well.